'Wandavision' review: Bridging the past and the future of the MCU

 Depression

-The sound design of the show, is largely unobtrusive but at certain poignant moments, uses the most powerful sound - that of silence.
-The fifth episode (On a Very Special Episode...), the sixth (All-New Halloween Spooktacular!) and last two episodes (Previously On & The Series Finale) in particular, have their inflection points, that showcase the vagaries of human existence.
+The sound design of the show is largely unobtrusive.
+At certain poignant moments, the show uses the most powerful sound of all: silence.
+The fifth episode (On a Very Special Episode...), the sixth one (All-New Halloween Spooktacular!), and last two episodes (Previously On and The Series Finale) have their inflection points that showcase the vagaries of human existence.
 Do humans really have a choice in their actions?
 Or is everything predecided for them?
 Do we have an all-mighty being controlling every single whim?
-Are these words that you are reading pre-destined?
+Are these words that you are reading predestined?
+The show gives an insight into the themes MCU is likely to explore in the next phase or two — deterministic vs indeterministic philosophy.
+While one might argue this forms the core of Campbell’s hero’s journey, it would be interesting to see this from the eyes of Marvel, which has chosen melancholy as the flavour to start off with.

 Acceptance